cross-rs/cross/README.md

 # (ONCE PER CARGO PROJECT)
 # `cross` can't generate .lock files itself (see caveats section)
-# We have to use Cargo to generate the lock file, if necessary
+# if compiling a library, we'll have to use Cargo to generate the lock file
 $ cargo generate-lockfile

 # MAGIC!
 This Just Works